|Quick Facts: Industrial Production Managers|

 How to Become an Industrial Production Manager

-Industrial production managers typically need a bachelor’s degree and 1 to 5 years of related work experience.
+Industrial production managers typically need a bachelor’s degree and several years of related work experience.

 The median annual wage for industrial production managers was $103,150 in May 2021.

 Employment of industrial production managers is projected to grow 3 percent from 2021 to 2031, slower than the average for all occupations.

 Despite limited employment growth, about 15,400 openings for industrial production managers are projected each year, on average, over the decade.
 Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.